carbon-language/carbon-lang/docs/design/README.md

 Rust shows the value of expanded semantic information in the type system such as precise lifetimes.
 This is hard to do in C++ since it has too many kinds of references and pointers, which increases the complexity in the type system multiplicatively.
-Carbon code compressing C++ type variations into just values and [pointers](#pointer-types).
+Carbon is attempting to compress C++'s type variations into just values and [pointers](#pointer-types).

 Rust also shows the value of functions parameterized by lifetimes.
 Since